Artanisx/Arta2DEngine/Documentation/userguide.md

 gamepadX.SinglePress += GamepadX_SinglePress;
 ```

-For a Gamepad command, all buttons are supported with the exception of Triggers, DPad and Thumbstick (L3 and R3 work).
-Just check the COmmand.GamepadButton enum to see what's supported.
+For a Gamepad command, all buttons are supported with the exception of Triggers and Thumbstick (L3 and R3 work).
+Just check the Command.GamepadButton enum to see what's supported.

 After this, the command has been created and in this example it will fire when the user presses the Space bar.